Universality for non-linear convex variational problems: Proof of Proposition and Proposition

 \textbf{Acknowledgements:} Antonio Falc\'o would thank to Marie Billaud-Friess, R\'egis Lebrun, Bertrand Michel, Anthony Nouy and Philipp Petersen their helpful discussions along the days in the Research School on High-dimensional Approximation and Deep Learning held in Nantes from May 16 to 20, 2022.

-\textbf{Funding :} P. M. Bern\'a was partially supported by 20906/PI/18 from Fundaci\'on S\'eneca (Regi\'on de Murcia, Spain) and the Grant PID2019-105599GB-I00 (Agencia Estatal de Investigación, Spain), A. Falc\'o was partially supported by the grant number INDI21/15 from Universidad CEU Cardenal Herrera and by ESI International Chair@ CEU-UCH.
+\textbf{Funding :} P. M. Bern\'a was partially supported by the Grant PID2019-105599GB-I00 (Agencia Estatal de Investigación, Spain).
+A. Falc\'o was partially supported by the grant number INDI21/15 from Universidad CEU Cardenal Herrera and by ESI International Chair@ CEU-UCH.